-An adult day pass costs IDR 300,000 which includes beach club access (via super cool lift), a towel and fast wifi.
-You also receive a IDR 150,000 voucher towards food and beverage which definitely helps towards your lunch, but wouldn’t completely cover it.
+A mid-week adult day pass costs IDR 400,000 which includes beach club access, a towel and fast Wifi.
+You also receive a IDR 200,000 voucher towards food and beverage which definitely helps towards your lunch, but wouldn’t completely cover it.

 Sundays Beach Club also offers kayaks, snorkeling equipment and SUPs as well as an evening bonfire sunset session!

 However, to use/reserve a lounger/bean bag, the entry cost jumps to IDR 500,000 per person.